Managing Your Major Gift Portfolio Can Be This Easy

 Today, we’re sharing an easy portfolio management system that can help you – and everyone on your team, be more productive, and raise money much faster.

-(If you want to learn more about portfolio management skills and how these can transform your fundraising fortunes, consider joining our new and advanced 2022 Major Gifts Intensive Course.)
+(If you want to learn more about portfolio management skills and how these can transform your fundraising fortunes, consider joining our advanced Major Gifts Intensive Course.)

 Our 10-20-30 Portfolio Management Approach.